 - Attend every day students are encouraged to attend on a regular daily basis.

-Parents/carers are requested to inform staff about any absence as soon as possible, in accordance with the attendance policy.
-LCUs phone home on each day of absence. - Wear school uniform it is expected that all students will wear the uniform.
+Parents/carers are requested to inform staff about any absence as soon as possible, in accordance with the Attendance Policy.
+Hub Leads phone home on each day of absence. - Wear school uniform it is expected that all students will wear the uniform.
 School sweatshirts are worn over T-shirts and outside trousers and footwear needs to be laced up at all times.
 All students are expected to wear the PE uniform and outdoor activity clothing as required. - Leave personal possessions at home as the school cannot accept any responsibility for personal property, students are requested not to bring personal possessions to school.
-For safety reasons students are asked to remove, and hand in, all items of jewellery and earrings and to tie back long hair when appropriate.
-Watches may be worn but the school cannot accept liability.
-If personal possessions are brought to school they will be required to hand them in on arrival when they will be stored in a safe for collection at the end of the school day.
+For safety reasons students are asked to remove, and hand in, all items of jewellery and to tie back long hair when appropriate.
+Watches may be worn but the school cannot accept liability for any loss or damage.
+If personal possessions are brought to school students will be required to hand these in on arrival.
+These will be stored in a safe place ready for collection at the end of the school day.
 Failure to hand in items may result in confiscation; items will then only be returned to parents or carers.
-Goldwyn will not be responsible for any possessions that are lost or stolen and it is for this reason we will discourage them from school. - Mobile phones are best left at home if they are brought in they should be handed in to LCUs for safekeeping.
-If LCU managers and SMT agree that a student can use a mobile phone safely and responsibly they may be allowed to use it at break and lunchtimes, provided they are handed back in at lesson time.
-Mobile phones must not be used during lessons.

-- Walk when moving around the school for Health and Safety reasons it is inappropriate for students to run around the school and on staircases. - Behave appropriately while in school students are expected to be punctual for all activities throughout the school. - Behave appropriately while on the way to and from school students are expected to be polite and safety conscious in the transport provided for travelling to and from school.
-If students are unable to do so we may request that parents/carers assist with transport.
+Goldwyn will not be responsible for any possessions that are damaged, lost or stolen, and it is for this reason we will discourage them from school. - Mobile phones are best left at home if they are brought in they should be handed in to Tutors or Hub Leads for safekeeping.
+If Tutors, Hub Leads and the Senior Management Team agree that a student can use a mobile phone safely and responsibly, they may be allowed to use it at break and lunchtimes, provided they are handed back in at lesson time.
+Mobile phones must not be used during lessons. - Walk when moving around the school for Health and Safety reasons it is inappropriate for students to run around the school and on staircases.
+It is also unacceptable for students to climb internal or external walls - Behave appropriately while in school students are expected to be punctual for all activities throughout the school. - Behave appropriately while on the way to and from school students are expected to be polite and safety conscious in the transport provided for travelling to and from school.
+If students are unable to do so we may request that parents/carers assist with transport - Refrain from smoking Goldwyn School sites are non-smoking environments, and as such, smoking is not permitted on school grounds.
+Students are not permitted to leave our school sites during the day, unless they have express permission to do so.
+Smoking paraphernalia should remain at home or be handed in to Tutors and Hub Leads on arrival at school